A Study of History: Legacy

-After 1960, Toynbee's ideas faded both in academia and the media, to the point of seldom being cited today.
-Toynbee's approach to history, his style of civilizational analysis, faced skepticism from mainstream historians who thought it put an undue emphasis on the divine, which led to his academic reputation declining, though for a time, Toynbee's Study remained popular outside academia.
-Nevertheless, interest revived decades later with the publication of The Clash of Civilizations (1997) by political scientist Samuel P. Huntington.
-Huntington viewed human history as broadly the history of civilizations and posited that the world after the end of the Cold War will be a multi-polar one of competing major civilizations divided by "fault lines."
+Toynbee's Study remained popular outside academia, where interest revived decades later with the publication of The Clash of Civilizations (1997) by political scientist Samuel P. Huntington.
+Huntington viewed human history as broadly the history of civilizations and posited that the world after the end of the Cold War will be a multi-polar one of competing major civilizations divided by "fault lines".

 In popular culture, Toynbee's theories of historical cycles and civilisational collapse are said to have been a major inspiration for Isaac Asimov's seminal science-fiction novels, the Foundation series.

-Jews as a "fossil society"
+Jews and Armenians as a "fossil society"

+In the introduction of his work Toynbee refers to a number of "fossilized relics" of societies, among others he mentions the Armenians, who according to Toynbee played a similar role to that of the Jews in the world of Islam.

+"...and yet another Syriac remnant, the Armenian Gregorian Monophysites, have played much the same part in the World of Islam."

 Volume 1 of the book, written in the 1930s, contains a discussion of Jewish culture which begins with the sentence "There remains the case where victims of religious discrimination represent an extinct society which only survives as a fossil. .... by far the most notable is one of the fossil remnants of the Syriac Society, the Jews."
 That sentence has been the subject of controversy, and some reviewers have interpreted the line as antisemitic (notably after 1945).
 In later printings, a footnote was appended which read "Mr. Toynbee wrote this part of the book before the Nazi persecution of the Jews opened a new and terrible chapter of the story...".
 The subject is extensively debated with input from critics in Vol XII, Reconsiderations, published in 1961.